 - If you want to be sure your chicken is done.
-Use an Instant-read thermometer and check to see if the temperature is 165 degrees F.
+Use an Instant-read thermometer to check if the temperature is 165 degrees F.

 - If you are a curry fan, up the curry to 4 tablespoons.

-- We love putting this Chicken Curry over brown rice or Jasmine rice and even quinoa.
-However, you could certainly eat it without as it has sweet potatoes.
+- We love putting this Chicken Curry over brown rice, Jasmine rice, and even quinoa.
+However, you could eat it without it as it has sweet potatoes.